Non-Determinism and the Lawlessness of Machine Learning Code: Conclusion

-While ML can work to tighten distributions and improve robustness, stochastic non-determinism will always remain feature, not a bug.
+While ML can work improve robustness, stochastic non-de\-ter\-min\-ism will always remain feature, not a bug.
 Legal scholarship thus needs to attend to the role of distributions over outcomes in order to fully appreciate how stochasticity contributes to uncertainty in the behavior of ML systems.
-As we have seen through brief examples concerning unfairness, uncertainty and non-determinism, not just individual outcomes, can themselves implicate harms.
+A s we have seen through brief examples concerning unfairness, uncertainty and non-determinism, not just individual outcomes, can themselves implicate harms.
 Since the law will necessarily focus on harms, its work will be to close the gap between these two essential ways of viewing ML --- to ensure that the law is able to reason about distributional aspects in such a way that these aspects serve to clarify how they relate to individual outcomes.
 The law must find ways to bring the distributional and the individual together, such that it can successfully bring ML to account for the harms it causes.

 \begin{acks} A. Feder Cooper is supported by the Artificial Intelligence Policy and Practice initiative at Cornell University, the Digital Life Initiative at Cornell Tech, and the John D. and Catherine T. MacArthur Foundation.
-The authors would like to thank James Grimmelmann and Solon Barocas for feedback on earlier versions of this work. \end{acks}
+The authors would like to thank Joan Feigenbaum, James Grimmelmann, and Solon Barocas for feedback on earlier versions of this work. \end{acks}